HamzaGbada/Docker-tuto/README.md

 `ADD`: copies new files, directories or remote file URLs from `<src>` and adds them to the filesystem of the image at the path `<dest>`.

 `RUN`: lets you execute commands inside of your Docker image.
 These commands get executed once at build time and get written into your Docker image as a new layer.
-In our example, it install requirement packages inside the images.
+In our example, it installs requirement packages inside the images.

-`EXPOSE`:  instruction informs Docker that the container listens on the specified network ports at runtime.
-You can specify whether the port listens on TCP or UDP, and the default is TCP if the protocol is not specified.
+`EXPOSE`:  instruction informs Docker that the container listens to the specified network ports at runtime.
+You can specify whether the port follows TCP or UDP, and the default is TCP if the protocol is not specified.

-`CMD`: sets default command and/or parameters, which can be overwritten from command line when docker container runs.
+`CMD`: sets default commands and/or parameters, which can be overwritten from the command line when the docker container runs.

-To build this image you need just run the following command:
+To build this image you need to just run the following command:

     $ docker build -t myImage .